Wuffingas

 The Wuffingas, Uffingas or Wiffings were the ruling dynasty of East Anglia, the long-lived Anglo-Saxon kingdom which today includes the English counties of Norfolk and Suffolk.
 The Wuffingas took their name from Wuffa, an early East Anglian king.
 Nothing is known of the members of the dynasty before Rædwald, who ruled from about 599 to c.624.
 The Viking invasions of the 9th century and Dissolution of the monasteries in the 16th century both led to the destruction of documents relating to the rule of the Wuffingas.

 The last of the Wuffingas kings was Ælfwald, who died in 749; he was succeeded by kings whose lineage is unknown.

 Earliest kings of the East Angles

-The kingdom of East Anglia was invaded by peoples from northern Europe during the 5th and 6th centuries.
+The Kingdom of East Anglia was founded by peoples migrating from northern Europe during the 5th and 6th centuries.
 Historical sources relating to the genealogy of the East Anglian kings include the Anglo-Saxon Chronicle and the 8th century English monk Bede's Ecclesiastical History, both compiled many years after the kingdom was formed, as well as a pedigree of Ælfwald contained in the Anglian collection that dates from the 9th century.
 In the pedigree, Ælfwald is claimed to descend from the god Wōden.